 What would I love to see in the next Nest?
 Well, maybe…

 Something to help you keep an eye on the “big picture” in your home.
 Ecobee introduced the concept of room-specific temperature sensors with their Ecobee 3, giving users a better understanding of room temperatures throughout their homes.
 These little sensors have proven essential to Ecobee 3’s enduring popularity.
 Some users find that their Nest has an unfortunate tendency to slip into “Away” mode at inappropriate times because it doesn’t detect anyone walking by it in its out-of-the-way location.
-Room sensors could go a long way to addressing the sleep mode problem and help with temperature imbalance problems throughout larger homes.

 More display options for the wake screen.
 The Nest 3 can be awoken from much further away thanks to the new Farsight feature, but many users wish they could see their home’s current temp (not the target temp) on this idle screen.
 And that limitation is by design, apparently (probably not for long, though, given the sheer amount of complaining on Amazon).